Back To Search Results

 Pathophysiology

-When the blood supply to the brain is reduced, oxygen and glucose delivery will be impaired.
+When the blood supply to the brain is reduced, oxygen and glucose delivery are impaired.
 This stimulates an anaerobic type of respiration and reduces the production of adenosine triphosphate.
-The sodium-potassium pump will fail, and there will be an increased production of lactate.
-An influx of sodium into the cell results in massive depolarization, which in turn leads to an increased concentration of intracellular calcium.[3]
+The sodium-potassium pump fails, and there is an increased production of lactate.
+An influx of sodium into the cell results in massive depolarization, leading to an increased concentration of intracellular calcium.[3]
 The latter leads to cellular death by the following mechanisms:

 • Mitochondrial injury leads to the generation of reactive oxygen species